Satvya Mulichi Satavi Mulgi

-Satvya Mulichi Satavi Mulgi is an Indian Marathi language TV series aired on Zee Marathi.
+Satvya Mulichi Satavi Mulgi is an Indian Marathi language TV series which aired on Zee Marathi.
 It is directed by Jayant Pawar and produced by Vidyadhar Pathare under the banner of Iris Production.
 It premiered from 12 September 2022 by replacing Devmanus 2.
 It stars Titeeksha Tawde, Aishwarya Narkar and Ajinkya Nanaware in lead roles.
-It is an official remake of Bengali series Trinayani.
+It is an official remake of Bengali TV series Trinayani.

 Plot

 Netra foresees the future and warns people of impending dangers.
 However, her superpower proves to be a curse as she always gets blamed and hated for her inauspicious utterances.